 If Max and Lori choose actions simultaneously, what is the Nash equilibrium of this game?
+The Nash equilibrium is 'No bonus, Loaf'.
+Note that this game is a prisoners dilemma.

 Problem 3 Two firms are planning to sell 10 or 20 units of their goods and face the following payoff matrix: